StevenBlack/vocab/million-dollar-words.md

 ### captious
 Critical and hard to please in an irritable, nit-picking way.
 Small children can be captious at the dinner table; teenagers and in-laws may be captious all the time.
-Say CAP-SHUSS.

 ### carapace